-- Analyse the significance of Kesavananda Bharti case on the evolution of Indian Constitution and polity.
+- Analyse the significance of the Kesavananda Bharti case on the evolution of the Indian Constitution and polity.

 - If there is a conflict between Fundamental Rights and DPSP, what will prevail?
 Trace the instances and court cases of conflict between Fundamental Rights and DPSP.

-- Governor being the agent of the center, to avoid policy deadlock, should resign whenever there is a change in administration at center.
-Critically evaluate this statement in the backdrop of recent issues surrounding Governor’s removal.
+- Governor being the agent of the centre, to avoid policy deadlock, should resign whenever there is a change in administration at centre.
+Critically evaluate this statement in the backdrop of recent issues surrounding the Governor’s removal.

 - What are the schemes and projects for the development of Scheduled Tribes in India?

-- Poverty estimation of India is often criticized for various reasons.
-Critically analyse the findings of the latest poverty estimation by C Rangrajan committee.
+- The poverty estimation of India is often criticized for various reasons.
+Critically analyse the findings of the latest poverty estimation by C Rangarajan committee.

 - CBI handles anti-corruption, economic crimes, special crimes such as terrorism, bomb blasts, sensational homicides etc. But the issue of autonomy for CBI is still unsolved.
 Explain the issues related to CBI autonomy, along with court orders and progress made so far.